learningOrchestra/mlToolKits/docs/index.md

 ## learningOrchestra

+The goal of this work is to develop a tool, named Learning Orchestra, to reduce a bit more the existing gap in facilitate and streamline the data scientist iterative process composed of gather data, clean/prepare those data, build models, validate their predictions and deploy the results.
-The learningOrchestra is a software for distributed machine learning processing using microservices in a cluster, is possible load a dataset in csv format from an URL using the
+The learningOrchestra use microservices in a cluster, is possible load a dataset in csv format from an URL using the
 [database api](https://riibeirogabriel.github.io/learningOrchestra/database_api)
 microservice, this csv file is converted to json file to be stored in MongoDB, also is possible perform several preprocessing and analytical tasks using